EarthScope/emc-tools/README.md

     Please contact manoch@iris.washington.edu

- 2018-10-22
+ 2018-10-24
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

  DESCRIPTION:

- EMC Tools contains a set of Python scripts for converting the EMC's netCDF Earth model files (netCDF 3 format) to and from GeoCSV format:
+ EMC Tools contains a set of Python scripts for converting the EMC's netCDF Earth model files (in netCDF 3 format) to and from GeoCSV format:

     - netCDF_2_GeoCSV_3D.py - a Python script to read a 3D netCDF Earth model file and display its header information or